What on earth! Male mason wasps can attack predators with their genitalia, study shows

 What do researchers say about their observation of male mason wasps?

-Mason wasp, also known as potter wasps, generally belongs to the subfamily of Vespidae, but sometimes they are also considered a separate family of themselves called Eumenidae.
+Mason wasp, also known as potter wasp, generally belongs to the subfamily of Vespidae, but sometimes they are also considered a separate family by themselves, called Eumenidae.

 What defence mechanism do the female mason wasps use?

-The female mason wasps also have a lethal weapon, though it was observed by the team that they were less likely to be attacked by tree frogs and are more likely to be rejected by tree frogs.
+The female mason wasps also have a lethal weapon, though it was observed by the team that they were less likely to be attacked by tree frogs and are more likely to be rejected.
 But if and when they feel threatened, or see a potential predator, they can also use their egg-depositing organ as a weapon.
 Their egg-depositing organ has a sting which emits venom as a defence against a hostile environment.

 Why is this study important?